techidaily/site-fox-that/source/_posts/unlocking-the-power-of-dfu-mode-on-your-iphone-a-detailed-tutorial.md

  If you have done this properly, your device screen will be entirely blank, but still illuminated.
 If you see the Apple logo or**Connect to Comptuer** screen on your phone, then you have to repeat the process.

+## How to Exit DFU Mode

+ If you are done with your update, or you mistakenly entered DFU mode on your iPhone, these are the steps to exit it.

+### How to Exit DFU Mode on an iPhone 8 or Later

+ Quickly press the**Volume up** button, and then quickly press the**Volume down** button, then hold the**Side/Power** button until the Apple logo appears on your phone screen.

 <!-- affiliate ads begin -->
 <a href="https://appsumo.8odi.net/c/5597632/2151854/7443" target="_top" id="2151854">
   <img src="//a.impactradius-go.com/display-ad/7443-2151854" border="0" alt="https://techidaily.com" width="600" height="90"/>